Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 |200|Hand Three [手三 - てさん, *tesan*]|Hand contains at least three cards of one suit.|
 |400|Double Hand Three [二手三 - ふたてさん, *futatesan*]|Hand contains at least three of a kind in two different suits.
 Overrides Hand Three.
 # Gameplay
+Once any Lucky Hands have been revealed and scored, players re-conceal their hands and begin the round.
+The dealer is the first to play, after which play moves counterclockwise until each player has exhausted their hands.

 ## Wild Card
 # Card Values
 |Card Type|Value|Number in Deck|